 That was the Saturday morning I stopped watching cartoons.
 For the next year or so, I'd get up and watch old music videos on Rage with Dad as he either sobered up or drank straight through his impending hangover, depending on how his week had gone.
 And when he got his compo payout for his leg getting crushed by that machine, we upgraded to cable and we could watch music videos whenever we wanted, from just about every era and genre.
 That was the best year.
 Dad told me all this stuff I never knew he knew, about all the punk bands, and about grunge, and metal, and even 70s glam rock like Sweet and T-Rex.
 And he told me all this stuff you'd never get told at school, like how the government tries to keep everyone poor so the one percent of rich people keep all the money.
-And all the conspiracy theories.
-Dad didn't trust anything that happened in the news; he always had a counter point that made me think.

-One morning, after I watch the film clip for Green Day's "American Idiot", with Billie Joe Armstrong leaping into the air with his guitar and swaggering around like the god of punk, I said to Dad, 'I wanna do that.
+One morning, after watching the film clip for Green Day's "American Idiot", with Billie Joe Armstrong leaping into the air with his guitar and swaggering around like the god of punk, I said to Dad, 'I wanna do that.
 I wanna be like him.'